Argentina Visa and Passport Requirements

 Visa-exempt tourists can apply for a 90-day extension to their visit at the Dirección Nacional de Migraciones.

 Entry with children

-Single parents/adults travelling alone with children should be aware that Argentina requires evidence that both parents have given permission for the child to enter/leave the country.
+Single parent/relative travelling with children should be aware that Argentina requires evidence that both parents have given permission for the child to enter/leave the country.

 Entry with pets

 Importing dogs and cats for non-commercial purposes: they must have been vaccinated against rabies between 30 days and 12 months before arrival.
 An accredited vet from your home country must also complete the Certificado Veterinario de la Argentina (Argentine Veterinary Certificate) and include a copy of the rabies vaccine certificate.